When the “blogging revolution” first began, blogs looked like blogs and websites looked like websites. You could easily tell the difference.

 A) An eye-catching, professional-looking website that is actually expensive to build, or

-B) The same eye-catching, professional-looking website, but at a cost that turns out to be significantly less than the cost of getting site ”A” above built.
+B) The same eye-catching, professional-looking site, but at a tiny fraction of the cost of getting option ”A” above built.

-If you picked website “B”, then you need to learn more about the benefits of using WordPress, why WordPress can provide you with a beautiful website that could turn out to be much less expensive to build than websites built using traditional website editor tools … and how to tell these apart!
+If you went with option “B”, then you need to learn more about the benefits of using WordPress, why WordPress can provide you with a beautiful website that could turn out to be much less expensive to build than websites built using traditional website editing applications … and how to tell these two types apart!

-WordPress is the world’s most popular online publishing platform and content management system (CMS).
-It is a powerful and easy-to-use CMS application suitable for most business needs.
+WordPress is the world’s most used online publishing platform and content management system (CMS).
+It is a powerful and easy-to-use content management system suitable for all types of businesses.

-Whether your reason for having a web site is for personal blogging or business use, WordPress is easy enough for a newbie with no technical knowledge to use and manage, yet it offers an array of helpful functions that make your web presence highly effective in terms of getting your content published and indexed by search engines, promoting visitor interaction, generating business leads and sales, enhancing your site’s functionality, etc.
+Whether your reason for having a website or blog is for personal blogging or business use, WordPress is easy enough for a novice with no web design skills to use and manage, yet it offers an array of helpful features that make your web presence highly effective in terms of getting your content published, promoting visitor engagement, generating business leads and sales, scalability, etc.

-With almost one in every five websites around the world being powered by WordPress, chances are that if you already own a website, your site is also powered by WordPress.
+With almost one in every five websites around the world currently being powered by WordPress, chances are that if you already own a website, your site is also driven by the WordPress CMS.

-And if you don’t have a website yet, or are thinking of getting one built, then wouldn’t it be great to be able to show your web developer an existing site with the design and layout that you like, know that it was built with WordPress and that you can, therefore, get something similarly built for your business for a much smaller cost?
+And if you don’t have a website yet, or are considering getting one built, then wouldn’t it be great to be able to show your web developer an existing site with the design and layout that you like, know that it was built with WordPress and that you can, therefore, get a similar site built for a much smaller cost?

-Do you need to know if a website uses WordPress?
-Maybe you’ve come to this page because you’ve heard or read about all of the great advantages of using WordPress, and you’re now wondering if your site was built using WordPress, or some other CMS.
+Do you need to know if a website was built using WordPress?
+Maybe you’ve come to our site because you’ve heard or read about all of the great benefits of using WordPress, and you’re now wondering if your site runs on WordPress, or some other content management system.

 Also, have you ever looked at a competitor’s website and wondered what they’re doing to try and get better results online?